grantmcwilliams/PlexForBoxee/README.md

 ---

 * Version 1.10 of the app is installable from the plexforboxee custom app repository outlined below.
-* Version 1.11 and newer needs to be manually installed due to Boxee's app signing site being broken.
+* Version 1.11 and newer needs to be **manually installed due to Boxee's app signing site being broken**.

 TODO
 * Add playing videos from Queue (in latest release for testing now)